For events

 Conversion — events vs. other channels

 Events create the highest-intent conversations.
 The question is whether you're capturing them.
-Now you have the number to prove it internally.

 How we work